Can you successfully rent out your second home and still holiday there yourself?

 No getting away from these, whether your holiday let is budget or higher end.

 For tax advice I spoke to my accountants and for terms and conditions I had a solicitor write these.
 One off costs.
 Annual electrical PAT testing is not a legal requirement in England but worth getting done.
 The boiler service and chimney sweeping happened every year anyway.
 We also kept on top of maintenance issues too so no work here for us.
+And have no gas in the property so an annual CP12 gas safety certificate doesn’t apply.

 I had to ensure all soft furnishings had the British Kite mark.

 The insurance had to change to a specific holiday rental one, to include public liability.
 And a move to business rates instead of council tax was a possibility if the property was going to be available to let for 140 days a year.
-At the time it wasn’t as were using it so much ourselves.
+At the time it wasn’t, as were using it so much ourselves.
 Make sure you check out local laws.

 Get out the colour chart